MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 ## Lab overview

-In this lab, you will learn how to implement a GitHub Action workflow that deploys an Azure web app by using DevOps Starter.
+In this lab, you'll learn how to implement a GitHub Action workflow that deploys an Azure web app using DevOps Starter.

 ## Objectives

 After you complete this lab, you will be able to:

-- Implement a GitHub Action workflow by using DevOps Starter
+- Implement a GitHub Action workflow by using DevOps Starter.
-- Explain the basic characteristics of GitHub Action workflows
+- Explain the basic characteristics of GitHub Action workflows.

 ## Estimated timing: 30 minutes

 ## Instructions

-### Exercise 1 : Create a DevOps Starter project
+### Exercise 1: Create a DevOps Starter project

 In this exercise, you will use DevOps Starter to facilitate provisioning of a number of resources, including: